CISC-LIVE-LAB-3/dataset/README.md

 6. **Performance Metrics:**
    - Participant Identifier: A unique alphanumeric code assigned to each participant for anonymity and tracking purposes.
    - Scenario Engagement: Details of the specific scenario (e.g., S1, S2, S3) each participant encountered, representing various challenges in the control room environment.
-   - Task-Specific Performance Measures: Data capturing the participants' experiences and performance across different scenarios in a control room simulation, including task-specific performance measures and outcomes related to decision-making processes in safety-critical environments.
+   - Task-Specific Performance Measures: Data capturing the participants' experiences and performance across different scenarios in a control room simulation, including task-specific performance measures and outcomes related to decision-making processes in safety- critical environments.

-This detailed breakdown provides a comprehensive view of the specific data elements that could be included in the concatenated Excel file, allowing for thorough analysis and exploration of the participants' experiences, cognitive states, workload, and decision-making processes in the simulated control room environments.
+This detailed breakdown provides a comprehensive view of the specific data elements that could be included in the concatenated Excel file, allowing for thorough analysis and exploration of the participants' experiences, cognitive states, workload, and decision-making processes in control room environments.

 ## Citation
-If you use this dataset in your research or publication, please cite the article.
+Please cite the article if you use this dataset in your research or publication.